-Text: “keep yourselves in the love of God;” June: 21a
+Text: “keep yourselves in the love of God;” Jude: 21a

 It cannot be said that this is an unknown or especially misunderstood text from holy Scripture.
 Yet I doubt whether the deep riches it contains is readily recognized and open to every faithful Bible reader.
 Maybe this could be classified among the not sufficiently-understood words of the Bible.